 Through the Chenoa Fund™ program, CBC Mortgage Agency offers one set of flexible guidelines across the nation, reducing the burden lenders currently face by administering multiple programs.

 CBC Mortgage Agency also offers, generally speaking, better pricing, allowing better terms to the borrower.
-In addition, we have the ability to help more borrowers due to flexible income, geographic, 1st time homebuyer, and other restrictions in place with most programs.
+In addition, we have the ability to help more borrowers due to flexible income, geographic, 1st time homebuyer, and other requirements, compared to other restrictions in place with most programs.